samishafique786/aws-monitoring/README.md

+## GitLab to EKS CI/CD Workflow for NordHealth

 This is a project repository that shows the detailed process of creating a End-to-End CI/CD workflow.

 The workflow starts when a developer pushed code to a version control system, in this case GitLab, and then, the code is then built into a container image to be pushed to a container registry.